zivid/zivid-cpp-samples/README.md

         with the Zivid SDK and perform RGBA to grayscale conversion on a CUDA device using OpenCV.
       - [CaptureAndConvertToDlpackTensorOnCuda] - Capture a 2D+3D frame
-        with the Zivid SDK and build DLPack tensors directly from the Zivid DeviceArrays on the CUDA device.
+        and build DLPack tensors directly from the Zivid DeviceArrays on the CUDA device.
     - **Transform**
       - [TransformPointCloudFromMillimetersToMeters] - Transform point
         cloud data from millimeters to meters.
-      - [TransformPointCloudViaArucoMarker] - Transform a point cloud from camera to ArUco marker coordinate frame by estimating the marker's pose from the point cloud.
+      - [TransformPointCloudViaArucoMarker] - Transform a point cloud from camera to ArUco marker coordinate frame using the marker's estimated pose.
-      - [TransformPointCloudViaCheckerboard] - Transform a point cloud from camera to checkerboard (Zivid Calibration Board) coordinate frame by getting checkerboard pose from the API.
+      - [TransformPointCloudViaCheckerboard] - Transform a point cloud from camera to checkerboard coordinate frame using the pose from the API.
     - **Roi**
       - [ROIBoxViaArucoMarker] - Filter the point cloud based on a ROI box given relative to the ArUco marker on a Zivid Calibration